mackey123/read-and-refer/README.md

 - For my typograpghy I used a Google font of Be Vietnam Pro with a fallback of sans serif.

 ### Imagery

+- I used the one image of a fireplace and armchair for the background

 ### Colour Scheme

 - I used a colour scheme involving the materilize blue of "#64b5f6 blue lighten-2" along with white and different variations such as "#7bc1fa" and "#0381c0;" for when a anchor is hovered over.

 ## Wireframes